 - A. Terminal equipment controllers shall be provided for each piece of equipment as specified.
-The energy management system shall support specific controllers for the following types of equipment as a minimum:

-- 1. heat pumps

-- 2. ventilation air units

-- 3. vav units

-- 4. vav boxes

-- 5. exhaust fans

-- 6. water heaters

-- B. Controllers shall include all point inputs and outputs necessary to perform the

-specified control sequences.

-- C. Each controller performing space temperature control shall be provided with a matching room temperature sensor.
-The sensor may be either RTD or thermistor type.

-- 1. Each room temperature sensor shall include a terminal jack integral to the sensor assembly.
+The energy management system shall support specific controllers for the following types of equipment as a minimum: - 1.)
+Heat Pumps - 2.)
+Ventilation Air Units - 3.)
+VAV units - B. Controllers shall include all point inputs and outputs necessary to perform the specified control sequences. - C. Each controller performing space temperature control shall be provided with a matching room temperature sensor.
+The sensor may be either RTD or thermistor type. - 1.)
+Each room temperature sensor shall include a terminal jack integral to the sensor assembly.
 The terminal jack shall be used to connect a portable laptop or similar operator's terminal to control and monitor all hardware and software points associated with the controller.

-- 2. Each room sensor shall also include the following auxiliary devices:
+- 2.)
+Each room sensor shall also include the following auxiliary devices:

-- Set point Adjustment Dial
+- Setpoint Adjustment Dial

-- Digital Temperature Read-Out
+- Occupied Light

 - Override Switch

-- The set point adjustment dial shall allow for modification of the temperature by the occupant.
-Set point adjustment may be locked out, overridden or limited as to time or temperature through software by an authorized operator at the central workstation, LCU, or via the portable programming tool.
+- 3.)
+The setpoint adjustment dial shall allow for modification of the temperature by the occupant.
+Setpoint adjustment may be locked out, overridden or limited as to time or temperature through software by an authorized operator at the central workstation, LCU, or via the portable programming tool.

+- 4.)
+The temperature indicator shall be a bi-metal or mercury thermometer and shall be visible without removing the sensor cover.

-- 4. The override switch shall initiate override of the night setback mode to normal (day) operation when activated by the occupant.
+- 5.)
+The override switch shall initiate override of the night setback mode to normal (day) operation when activated by the occupant.
 The override function may be locked out, overridden or limited as to the time through software by an authorized operator at the central workstation, LCU, or via the portable programming tool.

-- 5. Each heat pump will have a supply air temperature sensor connected to its corresponding TEC.

-- E. Each controller shall have connection provisions for a portable laptop or similar operator's terminal.
+- D. Each controller shall have connection provisions for a portable laptop or similar operator's terminal.
 This connection shall be possible at both the controller and at the matching room temperature sensor as previously specified.
 The terminal may be used for readout of system variables, override control, adjustment of control parameters, air balancing, servicing and troubleshooting.
 The terminal shall provide the user with the following functionality as a minimum:

 - Display system status (heating, cooling, etc.)

-- Display all point values and set points
+- Display all point values and setpoints

-- Set and change all set points
+- Set and change all setpoints

-- Set and change heating/cooling dead-bands
+- Set and change heating/cooling deadbands

 - Set and change PID loop gains

 - Set and change system mode (occupied/unoccupied)

 - Set and change system mode times

-- Override all set points
+- Override all setpoints

 - Override all digital and analog outputs

 - Command all digital and analog outputs

 - Select application mode

 - Assign controller address

-- 1. All communication and displays via the portable terminal shall be in full English language with accompanying English and SI (International System of Units) engineering units for all displayed data.
-Selection between English and SI units shall be accomplished via a single keystroke on the portable terminal. - 2.
+- 1.)
+All communication and displays via the portable terminal shall be in full English language with accompanying English and SI (International System of Units) engineering units for all displayed data.
+Selection between English and SI units shall be accomplished via a single keystroke on the portable terminal.

+- 2.)
 In addition to local interface capabilities, all functionality as specified above may be performed both from the central operator's workstation and from any LCU on the communications network via the same portable terminal.
 From a terminal connected to any LCU it shall be possible to issue global commands to groups of controllers.
-All commands shall be able to be changed globally from any graphic in the system.
+Provide the following global commanding capabilities for all controllers as a minimum: